-4. If a student has not yet satisfied the proficiency requirements of this section prior to the completion of third grade and still has a significant reading deficiency, as identified based on assessments administered that meet the acquisition of reading skills criteria pursuant to as provided for in subsection B of this section, has not accumulated evidence of third-grade proficiency through a student portfolio as provided in subsection K, or is not subject to a good cause exemption as provided in subsection K, then the student shall not be eligible for automatic promotion to fourth grade.

-4. a.
-For the 2013-14 and 2014-15 2015-2016 school years

-year, a student not qualified eligible for automatic

-promotion as provided for under paragraph 4 3 of this

-subsection and who scores at the unsatisfactory level

-on the reading portion of the third-grade statewide

-"probationary promotion" by a "the Student Reading

-Proficiency Team".
-For the 2016-2017 and 2017-2018

-school years, a student not eligible for automatic

-promotion as provided for under paragraph 3 of this

-subsection and who scores at the unsatisfactory or

-limited knowledge levels on the reading portion of the

-third-grade statewide criterion-referenced test may be

-evaluated for "probationary promotion" by the Student
+- 3. If a student has not yet satisfied the proficiency requirements of this section prior to the completion of third grade and still has a significant reading deficiency, as identified based on assessments administered as provided for in subsection B of this section, has not accumulated evidence of third-grade proficiency through a student portfolio as provided in subsection K, or is not subject to a good_cause exemption as provided in subsection K, then the student shall not be eligible for automatic promotion to fourth grade. - 4. a.
+For the 2015-2016 school year, a student not eligible for automatic promotion as provided for under paragraph 3 of this subsection and who scores at the unsatisfactory level on the reading portion of the third-grade statewide criterion-referenced test may be evaluated for "probationary promotion" by the Student Reading Proficiency Team.
+For the 2016-2017 and 2017-2018 school years, a student not eligible for automatic promotion as provided for under paragraph 3 of this subsection and who scores at the unsatisfactory or limited knowledge levels on the reading portion of the third-grade statewide criterion-referenced test may be evaluated for "probationary promotion" by the Student Reading

-Reading Proficiency Team.
-The Student Reading
+Proficiency Team.
+The Student Reading Proficiency

-Proficiency Team shall be composed of:
+Team shall be composed of:

-- (1) the parent(s) and/or guardian(s) of the student, - (2) the teacher assigned to the student who had responsibility for reading instruction in that academic year, - (3) a teacher in reading who teaches in the subsequent grade level, and - (4) the school principal, and - (5) a certified reading specialist. - b.
-The student shall be promoted to the fourth grade if the team members unanimously recommend "probationary promotion" to the school principal and the school district superintendent and the principal and superintendent approves approve the recommendation that promotion is the best option for the student.
+- (1) the parent(s) and/or guardian(s) of the student, - (2) the teacher assigned to the student who had responsibility for reading instruction in that academic year, - (3) a teacher in reading who teaches in the subsequent grade level, and - (4) a certified reading specialist. - b.
+The student shall be promoted to the fourth grade if the team members unanimously recommend "probationary promotion" to the school principal and the school district superintendent and the principal and superintendent approve the recommendation that promotion is the best option for the student.
 If a student is allowed a "probationary promotion", the team shall continue to review the reading performance of the student and repeat the requirements of this paragraph each academic year until the student demonstrates grade-level reading proficiency, as identified through a screening instrument which meets the acquisition of reading skills criteria pursuant to subsection B of this section, for the corresponding grade level in which the student is enrolled or transitions to the requirements set forth by the Achieving Classroom Excellence Act.

-6. 5.
-Beginning with the 2015-16 2016-2017 school year, students who score at the unsatisfactory below the proficient level on the reading portion of the statewide third-grade criterion-referenced test and, who are not subject to a good cause exemption as provided in subsection K of this section, and who do not qualify for promotion or "probationary promotion" as provided in this subsection, shall be retained in the third grade and provided intensive instructional services and supports as provided for in subsection N of this section.
+5. Beginning with the 2016-2017 school year, students who score below the proficient level on the reading portion of the statewide third-grade criterion-referenced test, who are not subject to a good-cause exemption as provided in subsection K of this section, and who do not qualify for promotion or "probationary promotion" as provided in this subsection, shall be retained in the third grade and provided intensive instructional services and supports as provided for in subsection N of this section.